Educational Teachers

 What is essential to understand, even though the body sends more information to the mind than the brain, children need to be taught how to recognize the feelings in their body and use them.
 As the body ages, the child uses what they feel inside because the body will share when it is time to change.
 Learning how the body helps the brain, the children feel how to stay engaged, and be self-directed.
 Children organically begin to sense their uniqueness if taught this magical world inside.
 Usually, the value of this “sense of self” isn’t discovered until the twenties or sometimes never.
 Learn as a child one’s uniqueness, and it will improve with age.

 Frustration, confusion, or just feeling overwhelmed can shut down anyone.
-Whether it is at the dinner table, in the playground, or at a classroom desk learning to feel how their bodies affect their reactions can, within seconds, change a situation.
+Learning to feel how their bodies affect their reactions can change a situation within seconds.
+This can happen whether it is at the dinner table, in the playground, or at a classroom desk.
 Emotions calm and a clear understanding from whole field inside to what is going on opens.
 The Get Sensational Attention (GSA) program is how we help children find this field.
-GSA has been tested and proven effective with hundreds of children for personal growth, communication , and learning with children for years to come.
+WTM lessons have been tested and proven effective with hundreds of children.
+They support personal growth.
+They enhance communication and facilitate learning with children for years to come.

 LISTENING

-Often, if a young student (4 to 10 years old) is not listening, believe it or not, it is not intentional.
+Listening is not just with the ears.
+Often, if a young student (4 to 10 years old) is not listening, it is not intentional.
+Believe it or not, this behavior is not deliberate.
 Younger students feel through their bodies to listen.
 For young students, listening is a whole-body experience.
 The body carries a type of intelligence through the dialogue of sensations, both physical and psychological.
-For example, students may love getting buried in the sand, rolling in the waves, and playing through movement, but they must be made aware that this movement is helping development and listening.
+For example, students may love getting buried in the sand.
+They enjoy rolling in the waves and playing through movement.
+However, they must be made aware that it is the feeling in their bodies that is helping their minds develop.
 How?
-Teach them to feel what changes in their body that change their moods.
+Teach them to feel what changes in their body to the changes in their moods.

-The experience of WTM is not a program or tool but a way of life.
+The experience of WTM is not a “program” or “tool” but a way of life.
 When awareness of the body-mind is experienced, the child senses an understanding from a personal level.
 The insight is all their own.
-When children can feel the clarity of a physical sensation, their thinking has a tangible feeling in understanding their internal dialogue.
+When children can feel the clarity of a physical sensation, their thinking has a tangible feeling.
+This tangible feeling helps them understand their internal dialogue.
 This physical clarity is like a biofeedback machine helping children share what is happening inside them.

 (√) I want something quick and easy to do if my students aren’t listening.

+Bullying was eliminated from the school.
+Teachers reported the end of the year ease with the whole class.
 The program Get Sensational Attention (GSA) is where to begin.
 Don’t worry, once practiced it is quick and easy.
 Most importantly, the technique is proven effective in listening and attention span, and improves overall wellbeing.
-The GSA program is not actually “a program” but a way to set up a cultural way of being in school, classroom, and home life.
+The GSA program is not actually “a program.”
+It is a way to set up a cultural way of being in school, classroom, and home life.
 Once learned, the method finds its way into any school, classroom, or family culture.
 This program offers elementary steps on opening the student’s inner world of the body to an emotional reaction.
 Questions in the User Guide develop a student’s ability to communicate clearer.

-If your students are five or older, something quick and easy to do is use deep exhalations but remember to turn your attention to the body.
+If your students are five or older, try using deep exhalations.
+This is a quick and easy technique.
+Remember to turn their attention to the body and where the exhalations end.
 Many professionals have used exhalations to help people calm down.
-However, if you want the children to grow and change the key is to point attention to bodily sensations at the end of the exhalations.
-The mind will feel different, but where is that in the body?
+The key to the exhalations is to point attention to bodily sensations at the end of the exhalation.
+The mind will feel different, but where is that feeling in the body?
+The stomach?
+The head?
+The chest?
 We aren’t just interested in calming the student.
 We are helping the student learn a lifetime skill about their well-being.

 When using “attention with breath,” sensation is learned that it is both a mind and body experience.
 The feeling in the body can help clarify for the student why they can’t listen.
 Listening is more than just hearing sound waves through the ears.
 It is harder to listen if something is troubling inside.
 Physical sensations of anxiousness and discomfort will happen long before the brain knows something doesn’t feel right.

-- The emotion can calm down a little easier when there is attention withdrawn from the outside and turned inside the body
+2. Emotions can calm down more easily when their attention is withdrawn from the outside and turned inward to the body.

-- Physical feelings inside are used to help guide the student’s needs
+3. Physical feelings can be used to help guide the student’s understanding of their learning needs.

-- Within seconds, many children were able to shift emotions and share from the heart
+4. After practice, children can shift their emotions and share from the heart within seconds.

-- When they learn how to share, children become happier, supportive of their peers, and listen better.
+5. When students learn how to share from inside their bodies, watch what happens over time.
+They become happier, supportive of their peers, and better listeners.

-There are two tracks to the Get Sensational Attention (GSA) program: a fast track and a long track.
-The fast track helps with temporary relief.
-The long track adapts body-mind awareness to daily living, thus improving well-being as the student ages.
+The Get Sensational Attention (GSA) program has a short track and a long track.
+The short track helps with temporary relief.
+The long-term approach fosters body-mind awareness in daily living and has a positive impact on the well-being of students as they age.

 HYPERACTIVITY

 Why are our students fidgety?
 Imagine being a bundle of sensations and being told to sit still.
-We need to be able to control our students, but telling them to sit still can feel like a time bomb ready to explode.
-Getting exercise or movement does release energy, but there is also a more sustainable solution.
+We need to control our students.
+However, telling them to sit still can feel like a time bomb ready to explode in them.
+Getting exercise or movement does release energy (temporarily), but there is also a more sustainable solution.

 If the students have a severe hyperactive character there is more that is needed.